brotkrueml/typo3-feed-generator/Documentation/Developer/Index.rst

 ---------------------

 The :any:`Brotkrueml\\FeedGenerator\\Contract\\FeedCategoryInterface` can be added when one or more categories should be applied to a feed.
+It requires the implementation of a :php:`getCategories()` method that returns an array of categories.

 .. code-block:: php
    :caption: EXT:your_extension/Classes/Feed/YourFeed.php

+   // use Brotkrueml\FeedGenerator\Contract\CategoryInterface;
    // use Brotkrueml\FeedGenerator\Contract\FeedCategoryInterface;
    // use Brotkrueml\FeedGenerator\Entity\Category;

    #[Feed('/your-feed.atom', FeedFormat::ATOM)]
    final class YourFeed implements FeedInterface, FeedCategoryInterface {
+      /**
+       * @return CategoryInterface[]
+       */
       public function getCategories(): array
       {
          return [